 - Nobody Over 50 Is Gay: Averted with Mel.

-- Non-Gameplay Elimination/Mercy Kill: Emphasis on mercy, as the "kill" might have spared Mel's life.
+- Non-Gameplay Elimination: Of the Mercy Kill variety.
+Emphasis on mercy, as the "kill" might have spared Mel's life.

 - Sequel Difficulty Spike: Discussed during the second leg, with Mike saying it felt harder this time.